Communication About Autism: Terminology Considerations

 “neurodivergent person” or “person who is neurodivergent”

 Not all individuals and families will have the same preferences regarding terminology or treatment approaches.
-Some families may want their child to appear “normal” and will want a focus on increasing eye contact, modifying facial expressions, or reducing stim behaviors.
-Others may want to use identity-first language and will want to learn about communication effectiveness strategies and training programs to help their communication partners better understand the range of individual differences.
+Some families may want their child to appear “normal” and will want a focus on increasing eye contact, modifying facial expressions, or reducing self-stimulatory behaviors.
+Others, including many autistic people, may use identity-first language and want to learn about communication effectiveness strategies and training programs to help their communication partners (who may not be neurodivergent) better understand individual differences.

 References

-American Psychological Association (APA).
+American Psychological Association.
 (2020).
 Publication manual of the American Psychological Association (7th ed.). https://apastyle.apa.org/products/publication-manual-7th-edition

 Bottema-Beutel, K., Kapp, S. K., Lester, J. N., Sasson, N. J., & Hand, B. N. (2021).
 Avoiding ableist language: Suggestions for autism researchers.
 Autism in Adulthood, 3(1), 18–29. https://doi.org/10.1089/aut.2020.0014